OVagamundo/Flashcard-Heroes/docs/AbilitySystem.md

 on_battle_start	Once for every unit/trinket at the very beginning of combat.	{}
 on_turn_start	At the beginning of each turn cycle, before the first unit acts.	{ "turn_number": int }
 on_attack	When a unit initiates its attack action.	{ "attacker_uuid": String, "target_uuid": String, "trigger_cause": StringName, "cause_id": String }
-on_before_attack	When a unit is about to be attacked, before damage is dealt.	{ "defender_uuid": String, "attacker_uuid": String, "trigger_cause": StringName }
+on_before_damage	When a unit is about to be attacked, before damage is dealt.	{ "defender_uuid": String, "attacker_uuid": String, "trigger_cause": StringName }
 on_hurt	When a unit takes any form of damage.	{ "victim_uuid": String, "attacker_uuid": String, "damage_taken": int, "trigger_cause": StringName }
 on_kill	Immediately when damage causes target HP ≤ 0.	{ "attacker_uuid": String, "killed_uuid": String, "trigger_cause": StringName }
 on_death	When a unit's HP is reduced to 0 or less.	{ "dying_uuid": String, "dying_team": String, "dying_location": Loc, "equipped_items": Array }